Best Logic Puzzles for Adults in 2026 (Brain Training, Strategy & Daily Play)

 Are logic puzzles actually good for your brain?

 Yes, logic puzzles are, in fact, good for your brain.
-They are especially beneficial when played on a regular basis.
+They are especially beneficial when played on a regular basis, which is why daily games like Wordle remain extremely popular even after the COVID-19 pandemic.
+If you're into daily games but are tired of Wordle, see our list of Wordle alternatives.

 What makes a puzzle “logical”?